-- 1. To enable all members of the academy community to be aware of what constitutes bullying. - 2.
-To ensure that parents/carers and the academy community are aware of the student's right to be protected from physical, written, online and oral abuse or intimidation and to feel comfortable to report such incidents to any member of staff in the first instance. - 3.
-To increase the sensitivity of the academy community to incidents of bullying by using preventative policies. - 4.
-To ensure that there are clearly understood procedures in place to deal with bullying incidents swiftly. - 5.
-To sustain a non-violent, non-threatening and positive ethos in the academy. - 6.
-To provide counselling/help for victims of bullying and for bullies themselves, involving the Form Tutor/the Head of Year /Student Support and Leadership Teams. - 7.
-To ensure that all staff new to the academy are made aware of the Anti-Bullying Policy as part of the induction programme.
+- To enable all members of the Academy community to be aware of what constitutes bullying. - To ensure that parents/carers and the Academy community are aware of the student's right to be protected from physical, written, online and oral abuse or intimidation and to feel comfortable to report such incidents to any member of staff. - To increase the sensitivity of the Academy community to incidents of bullying by using preventative policies. - To ensure that there are clearly understood procedures in place to deal with bullying incidents swiftly. - To sustain a non-violent, non-threatening and positive ethos in the Academy. - To provide counselling/help for victims of bullying and for bullies themselves, involving the Form Tutor/the Head of Year /Student Support and the Senior Leadership Team (SLT). - To ensure that all new staff are made aware of the Anti-Bullying Policy as part of the induction programme.